astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

       assumemany typeof xs TS (typeof Body T'))).
 ```

 STUDENT.
+Oh, so `[Body]` is like existential quantification.
+I wonder, would it make sense
-Would it make sense to combine `intromany` and `appmany` into one predicate, like
+to combine `intromany` and `appmany` into one predicate, like this, since we will probably
-this, since we will probably always need both the variables and the body of a `bindmany`?
+always need both the variables and the body of a `bindmany`?

 ```makam
 openmany : bindmany A B -> (list A -> B -> prop) -> prop.